2014 American Cancer Society Centennial Gala

 Benefits American Cancer Society

-Everyone is invited to join the fight against cancer, and to participate in this year’s mission to raise $1M in honor of the American Cancer Society’s Centennial landmark.
-For more information or to purchase tickets, please contact Carmen Piles, Director of Leadership Giving, at 305-779-2861 or firstname.lastname@example.org.
+Everyone is invited to join the Fight against Cancer, and to participate in this year’s mission to raise $1M in honor of the American Cancer Society’s mission.
+For more information or to purchase tickets, please contact Karla Pascua, Sr. Specialist, Distinguished Events, at 305-779-2879 or Karla.Pascua@Cancer.org.